lukso-network/docs/docs/learn/expert-guides/universal-profile/extend-profile-functionalities.md

 To overcome this limitation, the concept of **extensions** is introduced.
 Extensions are essentially external contracts that act as supplementary modules to the Universal Profile.
 They provide a dynamic way to enhance the profile's capabilities.

 When a call is made to the Universal Profile for a function that isn't natively part of its primary code, the contract checks if this function exists as an extension.
 If found, the call is seamlessly redirected to the appropriate external contract (extension), thereby effectively expanding the functionality of the Universal Profile without altering its core, immutable code.
-This approach enables greater flexibility and adaptability, ensuring the Universal Profile can evolve to meet diverse requirements.
+This approach enables greater flexibility and adaptability, ensuring the Universal Profile can evolve to meet diverse ments.

 ## Extending Functionalities